Patient & Visitor Information

 Hours: Monday through Friday, from 6 am to 10 pm, and Saturday and Sunday, from 7 am to 9 pm.

 View Au Bon Pain's menu.

-Located on the first floor, the WakeMed Raleigh Campus Gift Shop sells plants, flowers, balloons, gifts, snacks, beverages, magazines, personal toiletry items and greeting cards.
-We also offer products to support the needs of new moms and babies.
-We are open weekdays from 8:30 am to 8 pm, and weekends from 10 am to 7 pm.
+Also located on the first floor in the Raleigh Campus Commons, the Raleigh Campus Gift Shop sells plants, flowers, balloons, gifts, snacks, beverages, magazines, personal toiletry items and greeting cards.
+They also offer products to support the needs of new moms and babies.

 An automated teller machine (ATM) is available in the Raleigh Campus Commons, on the first floor of the hospital next to the Au Bon Pain Café-Bakery and the Gift Shop.

 A meditation chapel is located on the third floor of the Raleigh Campus.
 Please ask our receptionist at the Visitors Entrance Lobby for directions.
 Learn more about the availability of chaplains and our meditation chapel.

 Well-wishers can send patients messages electronically through this website.
 The message is sent to Volunteer Services, where a staff member prints it on custom stationery and delivers it to the patient.
 Email messages are delivered Monday through Friday during regular business hours, along with postal mail and flowers.

 Wireless Internet Access

 Free wireless Internet access is available to all Raleigh Campus patients and visitors.
 However, we cannot provide computers or technical support.

 WakeMed contracts with a wide variety of managed care plans and insurance companies.
 In addition, we generally accept traditional health insurance plans.
 Learn more about WakeMed's managed care contracts.